kdmom/Project5NeighborhoodMap/README.md

 Project 5 will display a list of cities in Madison County Illinois.
+Bring up index.html in your favorite browser to initiate the website.

 When the page is brought up, there will be a list view on the left and a map view on the right.
 You can limit the number of cities displayed by entering data in the search box.